bconnorwhite/write-dir-safe/README.md

 - Returns `true` if directory now exists.
 - Returns `false` if unable to create directory.
-- Returns `undefined` on other errors (for example, permission denied) rather than throwing.
+- Returns `undefined` on other errors (ex: permission denied) rather than throwing.

 ## Installation